U.S. District Court for the Eastern District of New York

 NominatedJanuary 19, 2022

-Natasha Merle is the Deputy Director of Litigation at the NAACP Legal Defense Fund (LDF), where she has worked since 2016 and focuses on promoting racial justice in the areas of criminal justice, voting rights, and education.
+Previously, she was the Deputy Director of Litigation at the NAACP Legal Defense Fund (LDF), where she has worked from 2016 and focused on promoting racial justice in the areas of criminal justice, voting rights, and education.
 She previously served as Senior Counsel, Assistant Counsel, and a Fried Frank Fellow at LDF.

 In 2016, Merle led LDF’s Prepare to Vote campaign, a non-partisan project aimed at boosting political participation.

 From 2011 to 2012, Merle was an Assistant Federal Public Defender in the Capital Habeas Unit of the Federal Public Defender for the District of Arizona.